parsonsmatt/parsonsmatt.github.io/_posts/2015-10-22-purescript_router.markdown

 The code for this project is available in [this repository](https://github.com/parsonsmatt/purescript-routing-example).

+(edit 12-28-15: there was a breaking change in `purescript-generics-0.7` which broke the repository. it has been fixed)

 ## Defining Routes

 The first step is defining our routes.
 We're making a website for logging weightlifting sessions, so we're concerned with three things: